austince/flink-ci-flink/docs/deployment/resource-providers/native_kubernetes.md

 <span class="label label-info">Note</span> `local` is the only supported scheme in application mode.

-The configuration `kubernetes.cluster-id` specifies the cluster name and must unique.
+The `kubernetes.cluster-id` option specifies the cluster name and must be unique.
 If you do not specify this option, then Flink will generate a random name.

 The configuration `kubernetes.container.image` specifies the image to start the pods with.